DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 <p align="center">
   <img width="auto" height="auto" src="/assets/img/5 headless-ssh.PNG">
 </p>

+### Setting Display options
+To configure display settings, scroll down to `Display Options` in the `raspi-config` window using up-down keys and press enter.
+Select `D1 Resolution` option and press enter.
+Select the ` DMT Mode 85 1280x720 60Hz 16:9` option and press enter.
+A window indicating `The resolution is set to DMT mode 85` will pop up.
+Press enter to exit

+### Enabling VNC server

-Scroll down to `Interface Options` using up-down buttons and press enter.
+We will be need enable VNC server so we can access the Raspberry Pi full desktop environment using VNC viewer on our computer.
+In the `raspi-config` window scroll down to `Interface Options` using up-down keys and press enter.
 Scroll to the `VNC` option using up-down buttons and press enter.
 When prompted to enable it scroll to the `<Yes>` option using side arrow keys and press enter.
 A window to notify you VNC server has been enabled will pop up.
 Press enter to exit.

+### Enabling GPIO
-Still in the `raspi-config` window, we will need to do the same for GPIO pins.
-Scroll down to `Interface Options`, pressing enter, scroll to the `Remote GPIO` option and press enter.
+Still in the `raspi-config` window, we will need to enable GPIO pins.
+Scroll down to `Interface Options`, press enter, scroll to the `Remote GPIO` option and press enter.
 When prompted to enable it scroll to the `<Yes>` option using side arrow keys and press enter.
 A window to notify you will pop up GPIO  has been enabled will pop up.
 Press enter to exit.

-### Setting Display options
-To configure display settings, scroll down to `Display Options` in the `raspi-config` window and press enter.
-Select `D1 Resolution` option and press enter.
-Select the ` DMT Mode 85 1280x720 60Hz 16:9` option and press enter.
-A window indicating `The resolution is set to DMT mode 85` will pop up.
-Press enter to exit

 To exit `(raspi-config)` select Finish using the 'sides' arrow keys and then press enter.